mos5939/Assessment-Honey_production/README.md

 ## Overview
 A dataset on honey production using data sourced from the National Agricultural Statistics Service, USDA.
 This dataset was chosen due to its biological relevance to the current concerns regarding the international decline of insects with >40% of species being threatened with extinction (Sanchez-Bayo and Wyckhuys, 2018).
-Over the last 60 years the number of honeybee colonies in the USA has shrunk by 3.5 million from a peak of 60 million in 1947 (Sanchez-Bayo and Wyckbuys, 2018).
+Over the last 60 years the number of honeybee colonies in the USA has shrunk by 3.5 million from a peak of 60 million in 1947 (Sanchez-Bayo and Wyckhuys, 2018).
 This project will study interactions between different factors measuring success of honey production with the aim of understanding which areas may be contributing to the decay of honey production.

-This project uses statistical analysis and graphical representation to display and investigate trends and patterns in honey production and coloniy success.
+This project uses statistical analysis and graphical representation to display and investigate trends and patterns in honey production and colony success.

 ## Table of Contents
 1. Importing modules and data